csc-training/hybrid-openmp-mpi/heat-equation/README_coarse.md

   3. Parallelize the main computational routine `evolve()` in [cpp/core.cpp](cpp/core.cpp) or [fortran/core.F90](fortran/core.F90).

+Note that execution controls might be needed in the main routine and in initialization.

 To build the code, please use the provided `Makefile` (by typing `make`).
 By default, GNU compiler is used, in order to use Intel compiler type `make COMP=intel`.